muradzalov/personal-website/README.md

 I created a personal website to practice using basic HTML, CSS, and modularized React components.
 This site as a hub for my projects and contact information and is deployed through AWS Amplify and Route 53.

 ### `Technologies Used`
-React, HTML, CSS, AWS Amplify, AWS Route 53, Typewriter, Bootstrap Carousel, Particle.js
+React, HTML, CSS, AWS Amplify, AWS Route 53, Typewriter, Bootstrap Carousel

 ### `npm start`
 Runs the app in the development mode.<br />